 The main 3 pathways to citizenship in South Korea

-If you have relocated to Korea and aim to obtain citizenship in 2025, here are your options:
+If you relocated to Korea and aim to obtain citizenship in 2025, here are your options:

 - naturalization;